shchen-idmod/idmtools-1/docs/reference.rst

 Packages and APIs
 =================

-The following diagrams help illustrate the primary packages and associated APIs available for modeling and development with |IT_s|:
+The following diagrams help illustrate the primary packages and associated APIs available for modeling and development with |IT_l|:

 Local platform